-The 2013-14 season marks Donato Cabrera's fifth season as Music Director of the SFSYO.
-In 2012, Cabrera led the SFSYO on their eighth European tour.
-For a series of six performances—including appearances at the Berlin Philharmonie, Munich Philharmonie, Rheingau Music Festival in Wiesbaden, International Festival d’Echternach in Luxembourg, Regensburg and Salzburg—the Orchestra won a 2011-12 ASCAP Award for Adventurous Programming of American music on foreign tours.
-From this tour, a live recording from the SFSYO’s critically acclaimed Berlin Philharmonie performance of Mahler's Symphony No. 1 is now available on SFS Media.
+The 2014-15 season marks Donato Cabrera's sixth season as Music Director of the SFSYO.
+In 2012, Cabrera led the SFSYO on their eighth European tour; a series of six performances for which the orchestra won a 2011-12 ASCAP Award for Adventurous Programming of American Music on Foreign Tours.
+From this tour, a critically acclaimed live recording from the Berlin Philharmonie of Mahler's Symphony No. 1 is available on SFS Media.

-In 2013, Cabrera was appointed Music Director of the California Symphony and of the New Hampshire Music Festival.
 At the California Symphony, Cabrera is committed to featuring music by American composers, supporting young artists in the early stages of their careers, and commissioning world premieres from talented resident composers.
 Cabrera’s first season as Music Director of the New Hampshire Music Festival in summer 2013 expanded the festival’s orchestral and chamber concerts, and reestablished the Festival’s family concert series.
-In 2011 Cabrera became the tenth Music Director of the Green Bay Symphony Orchestra, which celebrates its 100th anniversary in the 2013-14 season.

-A champion of new music, Donato Cabrera was a co-founder of the New York based American Contemporary Music Ensemble (ACME), which is dedicated to the outstanding performance of masterworks from the 20th and 21st centuries, primarily the work of American composers.
-In September 2012 he conducted ACME in the world premiere of the all-live version of Steve Reich’s WTC 9/11 for three string quartets and tape at Le Poisson Rouge in New York City.
-He made his Carnegie Hall and Cal Performances debuts conducting the world and California premieres, respectively, of Mark Grey’s Ătash Sorushan.
-In April 2010, Cabrera stepped in on short notice for the acclaimed British composer/conductor/pianist Thomas Adès to conduct the Saint Paul Chamber Orchestra.
+A champion of new music, Donato Cabrera was a co-founder of the New York based American Contemporary Music Ensemble (ACME), which is dedicated to the outstanding performance of masterworks from the 20th and 21st centuries, primarily the work of American composers, and has led them in world premieres by Steve Reich and Mark Grey.

 To view a PDF of Donato Cabrera's biography, click here.